open-ephys/onix-docs/source/Hardware Guide/Headstages/index.rst

 .. important:: ONIX expands the concept of a headstage compared to what you
     might be used to.
-ONIX headstages are head-borne systems of sensors and actuators that incorporate features like 3D tracking, stimulation sequencers, etc rather than just electrode amplification or calcium imaging.
+ONIX headstages are head-borne systems of sensors and actuators that incorporate features like 3D tracking, stimulation sequencers, etc. rather than just electrode amplification or calcium imaging.

 .. note:: We hope that there will be community additions to this list.